 Materials needed:

 Sunflowers are known for their vibrant hues and bold presence.
 Outline the petals with a split stitch, and fill them in using long and short satin stitches.
-Finish with French knots in the center, and you'll have a sunflower that radiates warmth.
+Finish with French knots in the center, and you'll have a warm sunflower.

 Materials needed:

 Create a calming scene with delicate lavender blooms.
-Use long straight stitches for the lavender stems and French knots for the tiny embroidery flowers.
+Use long straight stitches for the lavender stems and French knots for the mini flower embroidery patterns.
 Experiment with shades of purple to achieve a natural and soothing effect.

 Materials needed: